joolstorrentecalo/gitlab-foss/doc/administration/reference_architectures/index.md

 - [2022-04-08](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/84389): Add cost estimates for AWS and Azure.
 - [2022-04-06](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/84483): Update configuration examples for most components to be correctly included for Prometheus monitoring auto discovery.
 - [2022-03-30](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/81538): Expand validation and testing result's section with more clearly language and more detail.
-- [2022-03-21](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/83019): Add a note that additional specs may be needed for Gitaly in some scenarios.
+- [2022-03-21](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/83019): Add note that additional specs may be needed for Gitaly in some scenarios.
 - [2022-03-04](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/82087): Add guidance for preventing the GitLab KAS service running on nodes where not required.
 - [2022-03-01](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/81814): Fix a typo for Praefect TLS port in configuration examples.
 - [2022-02-22](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/81247): Add guidance to enable the Gitaly Pack-objects cache.